pygame-community/LegacyWeeklyChallenges/04-bouncing-bubbles/readme.md

 who knows, you may need it in a future project!

 ### Tips

+**Tip 0**: This is a more guided challenge and quite a few details about what you are supposed
+    to do is provided as comments inside the [`main.py`](base/main.py) file.
+    However, feel free to try to find other ways to do so and research how such behaviours can be obtained.

 **Tip 1**: If you want to be sure that a bubble never teleports, never set its `x` and `y`
     coordinates directly, modify only its velocity.